adamjq/production-ready-serverless-nestjs/README.md

 1. Create a `.env` file using [.env.example](./.env.example) as an example

+2. `nvm use`

-2. `yarn install`
+3. `yarn install`

-3. Launch Supabase in Docker with `npx supabase start`
+4. Launch Supabase in Docker with `npx supabase start`

-4. Run database migrations locally in a separate terminal if it's a first time setup with `npx prisma migrate dev`
+5. Run database migrations locally in a separate terminal if it's a first time setup with `npx prisma migrate dev`

-5. Seed the database with `npx prisma db seed`
+6. Seed the database with `npx prisma db seed`

-6. Start the NestJS server with `yarn start`
+7. Start the NestJS server with `yarn start`

-7. Call the endpoints in [requests.http](./requests.http) to test the API.
+8. Call the endpoints in [requests.http](./requests.http) to test the API.

 ### Integration tests